-1. Soak a cedar plank in water.
-Prep a grill for direct medium heat.
+1. Soak a cedar plank in water for 1 hour.
+Prepare the grill for direct medium heat.

-2. Remove the plank form water, and place the tomato slices across it.
+2. Remove the plank from water, and place the tomato slices across it.

 3. Brush the tomato slices with olive oil and heavily season with the Kosher salt.
 Top with the chopped basil.